This is a guide covering everything you need to know about fill light and how it plays its part in the three-point lighting setup.

 To effectively do this, it is common for the lights to be placed on the opposite side of the key light.

-If the key light is on the subject’s left, then the fill light would naturally be placed on the subject’s right.
+If the key light is on the subject’s left, the fill light would naturally be placed on the subject’s right.

-You can also experiment with your fill light, by starting to expose your shot with only the key light.
+You can also experiment with your fill light by starting to expose your shot with only the key light.

 Now, look at your shot and see the unwanted shadows appear, contrasts that are too great, and the “changing of your model’s face.”
 If you see some shadows that you don’t like, pop out your fill light and fill the area to expose it.

-But this leads to the next problem, how do you effectively use it?
+But this leads to the next problem: how do you effectively use it?

 How Do You Use Fill Light in Photography?